piluc/ConferenceMining/README.md

 ## Using the `ccdm.jar` file<a name="ccdm.jar"></a>

-By default the code collects the data of the following eighteen theoretical computer science conferences (up to the 2021 edition).
+By default the code collects the data of the following sixteen theoretical computer science conferences (up to the 2021 edition).

 1. CAV: *International Conference on Computer Aided Verification*.

-2. CONCUR: *International Conference on Concurrency Theory*.

-3. CRYPTO: *Annual International Cryptology Conference*.
+2. CRYPTO: *Annual International Cryptology Conference*.

-4. CSL: *Annual Conference for Computer Science Logic*.
+3. CSL: *Annual Conference for Computer Science Logic*.

-5. DISC: *International Symposium on Distributed Computing*.
+4. DISC: *International Symposium on Distributed Computing*.

-6. ESA: *European Symposium on Algorithms*.
+5. ESA: *European Symposium on Algorithms*.

-7. ESOP: *European Symposium on Programming*.
+6. ESOP: *European Symposium on Programming*.

-8. EUROCRYPT: *International Conference on the Theory and Application of Cryptographic Techniques*.
+7. EUROCRYPT: *International Conference on the Theory and Application of Cryptographic Techniques*.

-9. FOCS: *IEEE Annual Symposium on Foundations of Computer Science*.
+8. FOCS: *IEEE Annual Symposium on Foundations of Computer Science*.

-10. ICALP: *International Colloquium on Automata, Languages and Programming*.
+9. ICALP: *International Colloquium on Automata, Languages and Programming*.

-11. LICS: *ACM/IEEE Symposium on Logic in Computer Science*.
+10. LICS: *ACM/IEEE Symposium on Logic in Computer Science*.

-12. MFCS: *International Symposium on Mathematical Foundations of Computer Science*.

-13. PODC: *ACM SIGACT-SIGOPS Symposium on Principles of Distributed Computing*.
+11. PODC: *ACM SIGACT-SIGOPS Symposium on Principles of Distributed Computing*.

-14. POPL: *ACM-SIGACT Symposium on Principles of Programming Languages*.
+12. POPL: *ACM-SIGACT Symposium on Principles of Programming Languages*.

-15. SODA: *ACM-SIAM Symposium on Discrete Algorithms*.
+13. SODA: *ACM-SIAM Symposium on Discrete Algorithms*.

-16. STACS: *Symposium on Theoretical Aspects of Computer Science*.
+14. STACS: *Symposium on Theoretical Aspects of Computer Science*.

-17. STOC: *Symposium on the Theory of Computing*.
+15. STOC: *Symposium on the Theory of Computing*.

-18. TACAS: *International Conference on Tools and Algorithms for Construction and Analysis of Systems*.
+16. TACAS: *International Conference on Tools and Algorithms for Construction and Analysis of Systems*.

 To this aim, once the files `dblp.xml` and `dblp.dtd` (which are available at the DBLP web site) have been downloaded and saved in directory `data`, it is sufficient to execute the following command: